x3dom/pipeline/README.md

   http://redis.io/

 Configuration
 -------------
+The modelconvert application can (and probably must) be configured in in order to run properly.
+Especially paths to aopt and meshlab need to be set in the settings.py file.
+The settings file however should not be changed in the canonical repository.
+There are several ways to accomplish this without changing the settings.py file directly.

-Please modify the settings.py file to adapt to your systems.
-In order to achieve this smoothly, we recommend you fork the project on GitHub and make the changes on your fork.
-If you are a core developer, the changes should be made on a seperate branch (or otherwise prevented from being pushed back to github)
+  * Forking the project on GitHub and makeing changes on your fork.
+  * If you are a core developer, the changes can be made on a seperate branch (or otherwise prevented from being pushed back to github)
+  * Setting a environmet variable with a config file (recommended)

+You can set a environment variable on your system which points to a config file that overrides the values in settings.py.
+Just set the MODELCONVERT_SETTINGS variable to point to your config file like so:

+  $ export MODELCONVERT_SETTINGS=/path/to/config.py

+In order to set this whenever you run the manage script, just create a small shell script:

+  $ echo '#!/bin/sh\nexport=MODELCONVERT_SETTINGS=/path/to/config.py\nforeman start' >> run.sh
+  $ chmod a+x run.sh

+In production environments, you should also set this variable, in the WSGI file for exmaple, and point it to a configuration valid for the deployment.
+You should also make sure that debugging is turned off in your production configuration.